wwwportal/Kalima/Communities/Computer Engineering Technology/C Language.md

 84. method declaration: returnType functionName (type name pair(s)) {}
 85. is the offest related to pointer arithmetic?
 86. when you say it's good to initialize a variable because anything could be in it, do you mean it could be assigned a memory location that hasn't been freed before?
-87. in which order are elements stored in the symbol item? does it have to do with how the program will be executed?
+87. Are elements in the symbol table stored in the order of their execution?
+If not, then in which order are elements in the symbol table stored?
 88. ## while vs for loop
 89. for loop when you know when you want to loop to end
 90. while loop when you don't know exactly when the loop will end or should end
 91. while(string[i++] != '\0'); return i-1;
-92. Union: single value, multiple types
+92. Union: multiple types and values in the same memory space
 93. Struct: multiple different values as a new type: takes care of the memory allocation for us: not necessarily contiguous in memory, could store its parts in different places in memory.
 94. ## common input problems
 95. snippet library: things you do over and over again: